ampl/gsl/doc/lls.rst

 :math:`y_i`.
 The entries of the least squares matrix are :math:`X_{ij} = t_i^j`, representing a polynomial fit.
-The matrix is highly ill-conditioned, with a condition number of about :math:`1.4 \cdot 10^{11}`.
+The matrix is highly ill-conditioned, with a condition number of about :math:`2.4 \cdot 10^{11}`.
 The program accumulates the matrix into the least squares system in 5 blocks, each with 10000 rows.
 This way the full matrix :math:`X` is never stored in memory.
 We solve the system with both the normal equations and TSQR methods.
 The results are shown in :numref:`fig_multilarge`.
-In the top left plot, we see the unregularized normal equations solution has larger error than TSQR due to the ill-conditioning of the matrix.
-In the bottom left plot, we show the L-curve, which exhibits multiple corners.
+In the top left plot, the TSQR solution provides a reasonable agreement to the exact solution, while the normal equations method fails completely since the Cholesky factorization fails due to the ill-conditioning of the matrix.
+In the bottom left plot, we show the L-curve calculated from TSQR, which exhibits multiple corners.
-In the top right panel, we plot a regularized solution using :math:`\lambda = 10^{-6}`.
+In the top right panel, we plot a regularized solution using :math:`\lambda = 10^{-5}`.
 The TSQR and normal solutions now agree, however they are unable to provide a good fit due to the damping.
 This indicates that for some ill-conditioned problems, regularizing the normal equations does not improve the